Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 2. Business description

+This is where you carefully introduce the company in the restaurant business plan (and overall business model).
 Include the name of the restaurant you are launching in this field along with its address, phone number, and other important information.

-Here's an example of the page layout:
+Here's an example of the layout:

 Company Description